|

-What is mitigation There are several proven methods to reduce radon in your home, but the one primarily used is a vent pipe system and fan, which pulls radon from beneath the house and vents it to the outside.
+There are several proven methods to reduce radon in your home, but the one primarily used is a vent pipe system and fan, which pulls radon from beneath the house and vents it to the outside.
 This system, known as a soil suction radon reduction system, does not require major changes to your home.
 Sealing foundation cracks and other openings makes this kind of system more effective and cost-efficient.
 Similar systems can also be installed in houses with crawl spaces.
 Radon contractors can use other methods that may also work in your home.
 The right system depends on the design of your home and other factors.

 Types of radon reduction systems (RRS)

-| Sub-Slab | Sub-Membrane
+| Sub-Slab

 Sub-slab RRS is deployed in the house with slab-on-grade foundation type.
 You can tell that you have this foundation type if, for example, you have a full basement (finished/not finished).
-Sub-slab RRS usually consist of a PVC pipe installed through the slab and through the wall to the outsdide connecting to the fan and exhaust pipe.
-Sub-membrane RRS is designed to accomodate houses with crawl space underneath the floor.

 This type of system usually is very similar to the Sub-Slab type with one exception: instead of penetration through the slab the vent pipe is installed under a special membrane.
 Membrane is installed in the crawl space sealing off the conditioned space from soil generated gases.